Abraham-Varguez/ecommerce-v2/README.md

 Description: Promise-based HTTP client for making HTTP requests from your React application.
 To download: Run `npm install axios` in your terminal.

+## .env File Usage

+The `.env` file is used to store environment variables for your project, such as API keys or configuration settings.
+Create a `.env` file in the project's root directory and define variables using the `KEY=VALUE` format.
+Access these variables in your code using `process.env.VARIABLE_NAME`, after installing and configuring the `dotenv` library.

+## MongoDB
+Description: A popular NoSQL database used for storing and retrieving data in a flexible JSON-like format.

+## Mongoose
+Description: A JavaScript library that provides an elegant and straightforward way to work with MongoDB within Node.js applications.
+To download: Run npm install mongoose in your terminal.